 For poets like Lorde, poets must be responsible to both form and lived experience, craft and the world.
 Even if Brodsky resisted the political poet label, he was convinced ethics and aesthetics are connected, saying aesthetics is the mother of ethics because there are limits in the natural world.
 For example, the color wheel, one of the artist's central tools, has limits.
 The idea that poetry has a responsibility to the ways of the world, to truth, is currently understood as "poetry of witness."
 You can find "poetry of witness" in Carolyn Forche's anthology Against Forgetting as well as journals like Cortland Review, Witness, Muzzle, rock & sling, Matador Review, and Winter Tangerine.
 For poets of witness, technical maturity and ethical maturity, the political and personal, are not mutually exclusive.
 Here, Brodsky's poem "Bosnia Tune" finds consonance between form and the the suffering of the world, the aesthetic and truth:

 As you pour yourself a scotch,

 In the towns with funny names,

 by and large not knowing why,

 Of course poems are not absolute.
 The poem is not The Fullness of truth, but it is a fullness: a dimension, a window into part of the Fullness of truth.
 If the poet is open, honest and responsible, the completed poem is a gift to the broader world; it has political implications, and by being a compelling bodily experience, it has implications in all spheres of life.
-It is as an art object, which, in certain environments, comes alive as a vision you can participate in.
-It becomes a new feature in the fabric of culture.
 The poem becomes part of the reader's body and it is carried into the world.
+If others resonate with the work, it becomes a shared reality and new feature in the fabric of culture.
 As Rich wrote, "poetry isn't revolution, but a way of knowing why it must come."